Hong Kong on alert after warning about possible bomb on flight from China

 Details of the threat had been sent to Hong Kong and mainland Chinese authorities, director of Taiwan’s Civil Aeronautics Administration air transport division Chen Jau-yuh said.

-Shares of Cathay Pacific were up 0.4 percent on Friday, in line with a 0.2 percent gain for the benchmark hang Seng Index.

-Reporting by Faith Hung in TAIPEI and Clare Baldwin and Donny Kwok in HONG KONG; Editing by Jeremy Laurence
+Shares of Cathay Pacific were up 0.4 percent on Friday, in line with a 0.2 percent gain for the benchmark hang Seng Index .
+(Reporting by Faith Hung in TAIPEI and Clare Baldwin and Donny Kwok in HONG KONG; Editing by Jeremy Laurence)